ibm-cloud-architecture/terraform-openshift4-vcd/docs/airgap-cluster-setup.md

 #### Setting up mirror registry

+If you have a mirror registry already setup in some other VCD by your team, then you can skip setting up the mirror registry and directly create the OCP cluster by following the instructions [here]()

 You will need a registry to store your images.
 A simple registry can be found [here](https://www.redhat.com/sysadmin/simple-container-registry).

 In order to prevent an x509 untrusted CA error during the terraform apply step, you must currently copy your mirror certificate to this directory and trust it.
 I should be able to fix this in the future.